florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 Changing the comparison from `i <= eggsize ...` to `i < eggsize ...` fixes that problem, as one less NOP instruction is written to the egg buffer and thus the actual shellcode starts at a lower position in the buffer.

-Again, providing no offset, the address in `BOF` does not point to the `EGG` environment variable.
+Providing no offset as with `exploit4`, the address in `BOF` does not point to the `EGG` environment variable.
-Just like with `exploit4`, it is easy to find a fitting offset with a debugger by looking at the difference of the provided (incorrect) address and the address of the `EGG` variable (e.g. by issuing `search "EGG"` in `gdb` with the `pwndbg` plugin).
+Just like with `exploit3`, it is easy to find a fitting offset with a debugger by looking at the difference of the provided (incorrect) address and the address of the `EGG` variable (e.g. by issuing `search "EGG"` in `gdb` with the `pwndbg` plugin).
 Thus, calling e.g. `eggshell -b 600 -o -2000` lets us spawn a shell from the `vulnerable` executable.

 Additionally, appending the `-s` flag to the `eggshell` call uses a different shellcode which not only spawns a shell but also calls `setreuid(geteuid(), geteuid())` before.